 Capital of Gelderland, the railway hub of Arnhem is best known for its Bridge Too Far, the scene of war-time heroics made famous by Richard Attenborough.
-Its football club has long links with England.
+Its football club has long ties with England.
 Originally Vitesse were a cricket club that played along Rijnkade by the Dutch branch of the Rhine, near the bridge that would later become so famous.

 Drawn from the middle-classes, these boys chose ‘Vitesse’ because it sounded French and high-brow.
 Soon football became their winter sport, and then their only sport.